YaqinAudio

+Description

 Yaqin equipment is primarily designed for a 220 V AC mains electricity supply voltage.
 In countries with 240 V AC such as the UK, some caution should be observed.
 Rebadged models have been offered for sale claiming to have dealt with the power supply issues.

-Unless you have a 240 V version which is available by special order, then it’s wise to use a Variac (variable transformer) to drop the power to the required 220 V for the amplifier's mains transformer, as notwithstanding EU mains harmonisation, the UK's 240v voltage has never changed, the continental europe tolerance for 230v instead changing it's tolerance from 230v +/-5% to 230v -5%/+10%.
+Unless you have a 240 V version which is available by special order, then it is wise to use a Variac (variable transformer) to drop the power to the required 220 V for the amplifier's mains transformer, as notwithstanding EU mains harmonisation, the UK's 240v voltage has never changed, the continental Europe tolerance for 230v instead changing its tolerance from 230v +/-5% to 230v -5%/+10%.

-With valve equipment, depending on mains transformer secondary voltages, a 20 V overload on the mains input could result in about a 40 V overload (or more) on the HT (High Tension) side.
+With valve equipment, depending on mains transformer secondary voltages, a 20 V overload on the mains input could result in about a 40 V overload (or more) on the HT (high tension) side.
 Use of correct input voltage is important.
 If in any doubt as to the voltage of your Yaqin, remove the cover from the power transformer, Yaqin typically stamps the primary voltage on the top.

-The supplied mains lead have been identified as poor quality and sometimes not fused, discard it & use your own lead.
+The supplied mains lead have been identified as poor quality and sometimes not fused, discard it and use your own lead.

 US and Canadian import models have a 110-120 V mains transformer.
 In America, with 110 V current, the MC-13S tube amplifier made by Yaqin Ling--(an actual person) makes these products essentially by hand, even though Ling's command of English (as noted below) is imperfect.